openstack/pbr/doc/source/user/semver.rst

    feasible.

 #.
 All versions have been made PEP-440 compatible, because of our deep
+   roots in Python:

-   roots in Python.
-Pre-release versions are now separated by . not -, and use a/b/c rather than alpha/beta etc.
+   - Pre-release versions are now separated by . not -, and use a/b/c
+     rather than alpha/beta etc.
+   - Alpha version are prefixed by a 0 such as: ``2.0.0.0a1`` instead of ``2.0.0.a1`` for version '2.0.0 alpha 1'.
+Please note dev version tag does not have a leading 0, as is ``2.0.0.0a2.dev1``.

 Summary
 -------